-This guide will also be useful to anyone visiting Edinburgh or Scotland in winter, and wondering what to pack and wear.
+This guide will also be useful to anyone visiting Edinburgh in winter, and wondering what to pack and wear.

 As well as the New Years Eve party itself, this guide will also cover what to pack and wear for the Loony Dook event.
 For more information on visiting Edinburgh for Hogmanay, check out our comprehensive guide to Edinburgh’s Hogmanay, as well as our guide to the Loony Dook, which forms part of our series of Edinburgh content.